One of the great Thanksgiving traditions is snickering at who is playing quarterback for the Detroit Lions.

 Enjoyed one extended look as a starter in 1975 and threw nine touchdowns to 10 interceptions.

-A back fracture finally ended Stafford's consecutive start streak at 136 games, which allowed the undrafted rookie out of Purdue, whom the Lions acquired from the Browns in late August, to make his first career appearance on Thanksgiving Day.
+A back fracture finally ended Matthew Stafford's consecutive start streak at 136 games, which allowed the undrafted rookie out of Purdue, whom the Lions acquired from the Browns in late August, to make his first career appearance on Thanksgiving Day in 2019.
 He didn't play poorly (280-2-1), but the Lions lost to the Bears, 24-20.
 Blough started the remaining games, finishing the 2019 season winless (0-5) while completing 54.0 percent of his passes for 984 yards, four touchdowns, and six interceptions.
-He's currently the third quarterback on Detroit's depth chart behind Matthew Stafford and Chase Daniel.
+He's currently the third quarterback on Detroit's depth chart behind Goff and Tim Boyle.

 A ninth-round pick, Komlo threw 23 interceptions and went 2-12 in his lone season as a starter in the NFL as a rookie.
 His story didn't end well.